-A Company REIT is required to own at least R300 million of property and must keep its debt below 60% of its gross asset value.
+A Company REIT is required to own at least R300 millions of property and must keep its debt below 60% of its gross asset value.

-Unit holder requirements Listing mandatory REIT No requirements.
+Shareholder requirements Listing mandatory REIT No requirements.
 Yes

 There are no specific requirements for the unit holders of a REIT, other than compliance with the JSE listing requirements.